Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### Current Status
 - Screening Tool Questionnaire and School Based Data intake deployed to PRODUCTION on 01/28/2025.
 - Screening Tool Business Rules are deployed and testing completed.
-Some items did not meet the acceptance criteria.
+For some work items all acceptance criteria did not meet.
 Developer is working on these.

 ### Next Steps
 - Resolve the issues showing below and deploy to TEST, QA and PRODUCTION.